KnudsenMorten/AzLogDcrIngestPS/README.md

 * can convert source objects based on CIM or PS objects into PSCustomObjects/array
 * can add relevant information to each record like UserLoggedOn, Computer, CollectionTime

-I have built a showcase - [ClientInspector (v2)](https://github.com/KnudsenMorten/ClientInspectorV2), where you can see how you can use the Powershell module, **AzLogDcrIngestPS**.
+I have built a showcase - [ClientInspector (v2)](https://github.com/KnudsenMorten/ClientInspectorV2), where you can see how you can use this Powershell module, **AzLogDcrIngestPS**.

 [ClientInspector](https://github.com/KnudsenMorten/ClientInspectorV2) is free to the community - built to be a cool showcase of how you can bring back data from your clients using **Azure Log Ingestion Pipeline**, **Azure Data Collection Rules**, **Azure LogAnalytics**; view them with **Azure Monitor & Azure Dashboards** - and get "drift-alerts" using **Microsoft Sentinel**.

-You can download latest version here or Powershell Gallery:
+You can download latest version of AzLogDcrIngestPS here or from Powershell Gallery:

 [AzLogDcringestPS (Github)](https://github.com/KnudsenMorten/AzLogDcrIngestPS)